-Grim Reaper Gets Closer for Some Governors This Year
+Democrats Could Make Big Gains in Governor Seats in the Midterms

 A couple of other incumbents running for reelection are in a sort of popularity gray zone.
 Iowa’s Kim Reynolds, who like Colyer inherited the governorship when the incumbent took a diplomatic gig, is at 40/39, and faces wealthy Democrat Fred Hubbell in a state where Trump’s popularity has notably deteriorated.
 Oregon’s Kate Brown is at a meh 44/41, and the latest poll showed a surprisingly close race with Republican legislator Knute Buehler.
 But unlike Reynolds, Brown will benefit from a friendly environment in a very blue state.

 One of the oddest situations in the country is in Alaska, where there is an independent governor, Bill Walker, whose 29/54 approval ratio is terrible.
-But he’s still rated a pretty good bet for reelection if he again gets the support of both independents and Democrats, though that scenario is threatened by the current plans of former U.S. senator Nick Begich to run as a Democrat.
+But he’s still rated a pretty good bet for reelection if he again gets the support of both independents and Democrats—though that scenario is threatened by the current plans of former U.S. senator Nick Begich to run as a Democrat.

 The overall balance of power between the parties in governorships will depend a lot, of course, on the 16 open seats where incumbents are either term-limited or retiring.
 Three open Republican seats (in Maine, Nevada, and New Mexico) are in states carried by Hillary Clinton in 2016, and another (Michigan) is in a state Trump carried narrowly but where he isn’t maintaining anything like that level of support today.
 It’s notable that in one big battleground state, Florida, incumbent Republican governor Rick Scott is enjoying career-high popularity (54/35) that he hopes will take him to the Senate.